TakatoshiHiguchi/swim-tunnel_respirometry_experiments_in_Japanese_eels/README.md

 For each response variable, the scripts report:

 - group sample sizes
-- means, SDs, medians
+- means, SDs, and medians
 - effect estimate
-- bootstrap 95% CI
-- permutation-test p-value
+- unadjusted 95% permutation confidence interval obtained by inversion of the corresponding exact permutation test
+- exact paired sign-flip p-value for paired contrasts or exact two-sample label-permutation p-value for independent-group contrasts
 - Benjamini-Hochberg FDR-adjusted p-value within each comparison and analysis set
 - exclusion counts and notes

+For independent-group contrasts, confidence intervals are obtained under an additive location-shift framework.
+Exact confidence sets that are unbounded because of very small sample size are reported as unbounded.
+Confidence intervals are unadjusted; FDR adjustment is applied only to p-values.

 ## Inclusion rules